 DJ Staci got started as a DJ when a guy she was dating invited her to one of his gigs.
-He was Mexican-American and only knew Spanish music.
-Together the intercultural, bilingual DJ duo spent the next year and a half doing English/Spanish bilingual events almost exclusively.
+He was Mexican-American and only knew Spanish music…he needed a DJ partner who knew English music!
+They became an intercultural, bilingual DJ duo that spent the next year and a half doing English/Spanish events almost exclusively.

 “The music choices were perfect, as some of my guests would not have danced otherwise.
 A lot of people liked the Spanish music, whether they were from either side of the family.”